Yeah yeah, London’s a cool city – but London for kids? That’s a whole different ball game.

-Many roller coasters are ideal for teenagers and adults, but the park also caters exceptionally well for smaller children.
-Kids under 3 enter for free, there is plenty of baby changing facilities around the park, and there are food options to suit even the fussiest eaters.
+Many of the roller coasters aimed at teenagers and adults, but the park also caters exceptionally well for smaller children.
+Kids under 3 enter for free, there are plenty of baby changing facilities around the park, and there are food options to suit even the fussiest eaters.

 Getting the kids out on a walk can be a challenge.
 Especially when said walk involves historical landmarks and ancient buildings.
 However, throw a treasure hunt in there, and you’ve got a whole day of fun!

 The treasure map should be purchased ahead of your trip, and only one is needed for the whole family.
-This route will start at Trafalgar Square and introduce you to all the delights the area has to offer.
+This route starts at Trafalgar Square and introduces you to all the delights the area has to offer.